 It’s infuriating while at once satisfying.

 It’s infuriating to feel the subtle criticism of a physician who steps out to make, create, and change.

 It’s satisfying in a way to know that these critics can’t understand any world beyond their immediate personal space.
 They haven’t the capacity to participate, steer, shape or work using the tools that a networked medical world affords.
 They wouldn’t know where to begin.
 Their vision of the future is shaped through the accomplishments and workflows of a bygone generation.
-When shown the future, they recognize their withering authority in a world no longer harnessed by a dusty, industrial-age hierarchy.
+When shown the future with someone like ZDoggMD, they recognize their withering authority in a world no longer harnessed by a dusty, industrial-age hierarchy.
 And I suspect their awkward insecurity stems from the realization of their impending irrelevance.

 There are some who don’t seem to understand.
 But their disconnect may be a good thing for medicine.
 Perhaps we should keep it that way.